 It may be that your senior loved one can follow a DVD of simple stretches or chair yoga exercises.
 Or just taking a walk with someone in the park or around the neighborhood could be a wonderful way to get some fresh air and some exercise.

 These types of physical activities can also provide social interaction which can be very difficult for many older adults suffering from a deficit in their cognitive function.

 Music Can Soothe The Soul

 There’s no doubt that for many humans (and animals too) music can truly soothe the soul and the mind.
+This is also very true for Alzheimer’s patients and anyone suffering from any type of dementia.
 So listening to a favorite singer or genre of music can help to pass the time beautifully.

 This great mp3 music player is very easy to use and has a 4 GB capacity and holds between 1500 to 2000 songs.